danieljjb/kq-kayak-tours/README.md

 * I tested the contact forms 'required' component by inserting text into each field one at time and clicking to submit.
 I expected to see "Please fill in this field." for the fields that had no text.
 It worked on each of them.

+* I tested the social media links in the footer by clicking on them one by one.
+They each opened the correct page page in a new tab as expected.

 ## HTML Validator Results

 <img src="/docs/html-validator.png">